 Change the distance from the center by rotating the mouse wheel.
-You can adjust the distance changing direction in the settings, if necessay.
+You can adjust the distance changing direction in the settings, if necessary.

 Moving the Camera Rotation Center

-Drag the gizmo to the center of the phone and see how the camera follows it.
+Drag the gizmo to the right of the book and see how the camera follows it.
 You should end up with something like this:

 Camera Settings Panel

-There is a camera settings panel at the left that lets you set up control the camera by entering numbers in the various fields.
-You usually don't need this for rotation or distance, but sometimes it really helps to be able to set angles, distance or positions.
+There is a camera settings panel at the left that lets you control the camera by entering numbers in the various fields.
+You usually don’t need this for rotation or distance, but sometimes it really helps to be able to set angles, distance or positions directly.